-Supplement (ASEC) to the Current Population Survey (CPS).
-The CPS is a monthly sample
+Economic Supplement (ASEC) to the Current Population Survey (CPS).
+The CPS is a

-unemployment levels.
-The supplement, conducted in the months of February through April,
+levels.
+The ASEC, conducted in the months of February through April, includes

-collected in 2012 refer to the 2011 calendar year.
+collected in 2016 refer to the 2015 calendar year.
 Because the reference period

-is a full year, the number of persons with some employment or unemployment greatly exceeds the average
+is a full year, the number of persons with some employment or unemployment greatly

-any unemployment during 2011 was about twice the number unemployed in an average month during
+twice the number unemployed in an average month during the year.

 Annual average of

-because the questions used to classify workers as either employed or unemployed are different.
+basic CPS because the questions used to classify workers as either employed or

-Economic Supplement to the CPS, are not strictly comparable with data for 2010 and earlier years because of the introduction in January 2012 of revised population controls used in
+The data presented in this release are not strictly comparable with data for

+earlier years due to the introduction of updated population controls used in

 Reliability of the estimates